lcdb/lcdb-wf/docs/references-config.rst

         )

-We specify this function to be called in the fasta config block like this (note that the module doesn't have to be the same name as the assembly, but it is here for clarity):
+We specify this function to be called in the fasta config block like this (note that the module doesn't have to be the same name as the organism, but it is here for clarity):

 .. code-block:: yaml